novinary/Sprint-Challenge-Redux-Smurfs/smurfs/PSEUDOCODE.md

 deleteSmurf

 Step 6
-Wire up everything and esnure the form is working as expected - Done
+Wire up everything and ensure the mvp requirments for the form is working as expected - Done

 Step 7
 Work on styling
-Use Tachyons
+Use Tachyons - Done

+Step 9
+Work on stretch
+Fix the issues with Update and Delete buttons